 Trim after the bloom cycle has ended.
-The Pink Ruffle Azalea, like other yearly blooming rhododendrons, begins compiling the next years blooms after the end of the current years cycle.
-Trimming too late will decrease the amount of potential blooms for the next year.
+The Pink Ruffle Azalea, like other yearly blooming rhododendrons, begins compiling the next year’s blooms after the end of the current year’s cycle.
+Trimming too late will decrease the number of potential blooms for the next year.

-To create a seamless hedge we recommend planting 2-3′ Appart and to create individual shrubs plant at least 4-5′ apart
+To create a seamless hedge we recommend planting 2-3′ apart.
+To create individual shrubs, plant at least 4-5′ apart.